Lockdown 3 Survival Guide

 Long, dark evenings call for cosy nights snuggled on the sofa with a cuppa, and luckily the beginning of the year is always a strong time for TV.
 New releases to be excited about include a second series of Ru Paul’s Drag Race UK, a third series of Netflix’ You and a sixth series of Line of Duty.

-Books-wise, there’s the highly anticipated new book from Kazuo Ishiguro, Klara and the Sun (out at the start of March), Abigail Dean’s Girl A – soon to be made into a TV series – plus some great late 2020 releases such as Barack Obama’s memoir A Promised Land and Nick Hornby’s endearing Just Like You.
+Books-wise, there’s the highly anticipated new book from Kazuo Ishiguro, Klara and the Sun (out at the start of March), Abigail Dean’s Girl A – soon to be made into a TV series – and one of this year’s biggest debuts, Luster by Raven Leilani.
 Fancy using the time to tackle a long read?
 We’ve pulled together the ultimate quarantine reading list here.
 We’ve got a whole host of other TV, podcast and book recommendations in our regularly updated culture radar, and check out the C&TH book club for our favourite books of all time.

 Are you suffering from coronasomnia?
 Here sleep expert therapist, Natalie Pennicotte-Collier, advises a drug-free approach to getting a good night’s sleep, including talking therapy, mindfulness, exercise and lighting.
 We’ve also got our eyes on Mela Comfort’s collection of weighted blankets (£99), proven to help ease muscle tension and reduce stress hormones using a combination of deep pressure therapy and cotton and eucalyptus materials.